derplarsen/Kafka_KSQL_PushVis/README.md

 ..then..

-Open the truck_streams.ksql file in a text editor and walk through each section, copy/paste into ksql and run, ensure each is successful
+Open the truck_streams.ksql file in a text editor and walk through each section via the KSQL CLI, copy/paste into ksql and run, ensure each is successful.

 6. Run a select query on the ingest topic and produce data, see it coming through